The $\alpha$-SQG patch problem is illposed in $C^{2,\beta}$ and $W^{2,p}$: Introduction

 \subsection{The \texorpdfstring{$\alpha$}{a}-SQG patch problem}

 Another interesting set of solutions for the $\alpha$-SQG equation are patches.
-These are weak solutions where the scalar $\om$ takes form of a characteristic function of evolving domain.
-The question of wellposedness in the patch setting refers to conservation of regularity of patch boundaries and absence of patch collisions.
-More precisely, the single patch problem is well-posed if the initial smoothness of the patch boundary is preserved in time and no self-intersection of the patch appear.
+These are weak solutions where the scalar $\om$ takes the form of a characteristic function of evolving domain.

+The question of wellposedness in the patch setting refers to the conservation of regularity of patch boundaries and the absence of patch collisions.
+More precisely, the single patch problem is well-posed if the initial smoothness of the patch boundary is preserved in time and no self-intersection of the patch appears.
 In the 2D Euler case, the celebrated Yudovich theory~\cite{Yudth} guarantees the existence and uniqueness of the vortex patch.
 Due to the log-Lipschitz estimates on the flow map, different branches of the patch boundaries can not intersect.
 However, the Yudovich theory does not provide any information on the smoothness of the patch boundary, and it was a question of debate whether the smoothness of the vortex patch boundary can break down in finite time~\cite{doi:10.1063/1.857353,MR1050012}.
 Later, Chemin~\cite{MR1235440} proved that the vortex patches preserve their initial smoothness for all times.
 To date, several different proofs of global regularity for Euler patches are available: Serfati \cite{MR1270072} and Bertozzi and Constantin \cite{MR1207667} (see also more recent \cite{verdera2021regularity,MR4509831}).
+Let us also mention the works \cite{MR1452164,MR1809342,MR4537304} concerning Euler patches with cusps or corners.

 However, the wellposedness theory for $\alpha$-patches is much less understood.
 This is due to the lack of the uniqueness theory at the level of bounded weak solutions and more severe loss of derivative in the Biot-Savart law.
 We mainly discuss the general Cauchy problem of $\alpha$-patches in this paper, but also refer to ~\cite{MR3054601,MR3466846,MR3462104,MR3466846,MR3880855,MR4312192,2110.08615} for interesting constructions of special classes of $\alpha$-patches.